 Flexibility

-The flexibility of the keystone projects is seen as a real strength of the scheme.
-This enables a more dynamic allocation of resources and a nimble approach to recruitment, and definition of the individual projects being undertaken.
-Specifically, integrative activities across the Responsible AI UK ecosystem are expected.
-Also, 20% of funding and researcher time should be reserved for such dynamically defined activities to be undertaken in collaboration with:
+The flexibility keystone project holders are afforded is seen as a real strength of the scheme.
+The flexibility enables a more dynamic allocation of resources and a nimble approach to recruitment, and definition of the individual projects being undertaken.
+Specifically, integrative activities across the RAI UK ecosystem are expected, and RAI UK will be organising a series of integrator workshops to facilitate this.
+We require 20% of funding and researcher time to be reserved for such dynamically defined activities to be undertaken in collaboration with:

-- soon to be announced AI hubs and Centres for Doctoral Training
+- the new AI hubs and Centres for Doctoral Training

-In addition to collaborating with the wider programme, it is anticipated that successful applicant teams will also engage with stakeholders and users of the research, who are essential to the design, conduct and impact of application-orientated research.
+In addition to collaborating with the wider programme, it is anticipated that your successful team will also engage with stakeholders and users of the research.
+They are essential to the design, conduct and impact of application-orientated research.

-Note that all proposals submitted will be assessed equally, irrespective of which themes the proposal aligns with.
-However, a balanced range of projects across disciplines, sectors and themes will be funded.
+Note that all applications submitted will be assessed equally, irrespective of which theme, or themes, the application aligns with.
+However, a balanced portfolio of projects across disciplines, sectors and themes will be funded.

-If you are planning to bring international collaborators (for example, industry or academic partners), you will need to complete the Responsible AI UK’s Trusted Research section and the checklist for academia by National Protective Security Authority and National Cyber Security Centre (PDF, 115KB).
+If you are planning to involve international partners, you will need to complete RAI UK’s trusted research section and the checklist for academia by the Centre for the Protection of National Infrastructure and National Cyber Security Centre.

 Note that based on the answers to this checklist, you may need to escalate this within your institution or department for a decision.